Azure/azure-sdk-for-js/sdk/identity/identity-cache-persistence/README.md

 #### Supported Environments

 Azure Identity plugins for JavaScript support stable (even numbered) versions of Node.js starting from v12.
-While it may run in other Node versions, no support is guaranteed. `@azure/identity-cache-persistence` **does not** support browser environments.
+While the plugins may run in other Node versions, no support is guaranteed. `@azure/identity-cache-persistence` **does not** support browser environments.

 ## Key concepts